tony-jacobs/widget.js/ROADMAP.md

 Easy
 --
+* Unparent list footers if not populated, which is a very common case

 * Remove size formatting code (or make it part of the template)

 * New template type for formatters (perhaps #{value|type,args})
   - Include: time, money, and phone numbers.
   - Should be pluggable.
 For example, phone numbers is not general.

+* Globals to be hidden in a closure:  Tracking, showIframePopup, showContentPopup

+* Remove 'addAnchorSupport' -- too complex and too buggy

 Medium